18F/unit-testing-node/pages/components/slack-client.md

 [`EventEmitter`](https://nodejs.org/api/events.html#events_class_events_eventemitter).
 Here we're setting a timeout (in milliseconds) defined by our `Config` instance.
-Then we set up an error handler in case the request never reaches the server, or the response never arrives prior to `that.timeout`.
+Then we set up an error handler in case the request never reaches the server, or the response never arrives prior to `client.timeout`.
 Notice that this handler creates an `Error` object and passes it as an argument to the `Promise` function's `reject`callback.
 Finally, we send the request with `req.end()`.